Asqatasun/Asqatasun/docs/Rule-6-1-4.md

 ##### Test1

-For each element of **Set3**, we check whether the link content doesn't belong to the text link blacklist.
+For each element of **Set3**, we check whether the link content is not pertinent (see Notes about relevancy detection)

-For each element returning false in **Test1**, raise a MessageA, raise a MessageB instead
+For each element returning true in **Test1**, raise a MessageA, raise a MessageB instead

 ##### Test2

-For each element of **Set4**, we check whether the link content doesn't belong to the text link blacklist.
+For each element of **Set4**, we check whether the link content is not pertinent (see Notes about relevancy detection)

-For each element returning false in **Test2**, raise a MessageC, raise a MessageD instead
+For each element returning true in **Test2**, raise a MessageC, raise a MessageD instead

-##### Test3

-For each element of **Set3**, we check whether the link content doesn't only contain non alphanumeric characters

-For each element returning false in **Test3**, raise a MessageA, raise a MessageB instead

-##### Test4

-For each element of **Set4**, we check whether the link content doesn't only contain non alphanumeric characters

-For each element returning false in Test4, raise a MessageC, raise a MessageD instead

 ##### MessageA : Unexplicit Link

 -   code : UnexplicitLink
 -   status: Failed
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageB : Check link without context pertinence

 -   code : CheckLinkWithoutContextPertinence
 -   status: Need More Info
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageC : Unexplicit Link With context

 -   code : UnexplicitLinkWithContext
 -   status: Need More Info
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ##### MessageD : Check link with context pertinence

 -   code : CheckLinkWithContextPertinence
 -   status: Need More Info
--   parameter : link text, title attribute, snippet
+-   parameter : link text, `"title"` attribute, snippet
 -   present in source : yes

 ### Analysis

 #### Not Applicable

-**Set2** is empty
+The page has no combined link (**Set2** is empty)

 #### Failed

-At least one element of the **Set3** has a text content which is blacklisted (**Test1** returns false for at least one element)
+At least one combined link without context has a text content which is blacklisted or only composed of non-alphanumerical characters (**Test1** returns false for at least one element)

 #### Pre-qualified